 Concerns about physical access to facilities should be addressed to the ADA Coordinator.
 Students with disabilities are encouraged to contact the ADA Coordinator two weeks prior to the beginning date of each enrollment period.

-If you are in need of ADA accommodations please contact Student Affairs at the Pocahontas or Paragould location.
+If you need ADA accommodations please contact Student Affairs at the Pocahontas or Paragould location.

 Drug Awareness Program